meaneych/ClinicalTextMiningTutorial_January2024/README.md

 ## Details Regarding Datasets Used in this Tutorial

 Real clinical text datasets will be used to demonstrate computational tools and statistical models illustrated in this tutorial.
-In particular, we will make use of 1) the general purpose MIMIC-III dataset, and 2) the i2b2 2014 clinical text deidentification track dataset.
+In particular, we will make use of 1) the general purpose MIMIC-III EMR dataset, and 2) the i2b2 2014 clinical text deidentification track dataset.
+Both datasets are deidentified and open-source.
+Additional details regarding data access are described in the URLs below.

 MIMIC-III documentation, and details regarding data access are provided at the following URL [https://physionet.org/content/mimiciii/1.4/].
 - Manuscript describing the open-source MIMIC-III clinical EMR dataset [https://dspace.mit.edu/bitstream/handle/1721.1/109192/MIMIC-III.pdf?sequence=1].